NiceNode/gitbook/docs/guides/add-node.md

 # Adding a new Node

+This is how you can add a new node into the source code of NiceNode so that users can add a new node.

 1. Copy a node package and service, respectively, like `ethereum` and `geth` under NodeSpecs and modify them

 2. In `src/library/nodeManager.ts` import and add the node package and all services like `ethererum` `geth` and other clients